Battle of Changsha (1939): Battle

 On 5 October, Chinese troops shot down a Japanese aircraft with orders from General Yasuji Okamura to call off the Changsha offensive, and the nearby Chinese 23rd Division attacked a Japanese Navy port at Yingtian (now Miluo), damaging several vessels.
 By 6 October, Japanese forces at Changsha were decimated and retreating.
 Two days later, the remnants fled northward over the Miluo River while the Chinese 195th Division of the 52nd Corps pursued them across the Xinqiang River to recapture their former forward positions.
 At night, the Chinese launched raids into Xitang and Yaolin.

 By 10 October, Chinese forces had completely regained their former territories in northern Hunan Province, southern Hubei Province and northern Jiangxi Province.

+Casualties

+The Japanese claimed that their attack on Changsha had only been a spoiling attack, never meant to occupy Changsha permanently.
+They claimed to have lost only 850 killed and 2,700 wounded, whilst also claiming to have killed 44,000 Chinese soldiers and captured 4,000.

+Foreign military observers estimated Chinese losses at much lower at some 20,000 killed and wounded, whilst also claiming Japanese casualties of around 30,000.
+Military historian Micheal Clodfelter estimates a total of around 50,000 Japanese casualties sustained in the fighting.

 Conclusion

 Changsha was the first major city to successfully repel Japanese advances.
 Retaining the city allowed the Nationalist Chinese forces to prevent the Japanese from consolidating their territories in Southern China.
-The commander of the city's defense, General Xue Yue, was a graduate of the Republic of China Military Academy and a Chiang Kai-shek loyalist.